skymoore/perplexica-mcp-open-webui/.roo/rules/01-general.md

 - Use mcp-server-firecrawl tool to scrape web pages when necessary
 - Use github tool for actions on remote repositories
 - Use git tool for actions on local repositories
-- Use perplexica tool for research and information gathering

 ## Testing